 Note: Anecdotal reports aren’t scientific proof, but the volume of complaints is notable.

-What Do Celiac Organizations Say?
+What Celiac Organizations Say

 Gluten Free Watchdog